thegetty/quire-docs/.github/pull_request_template.md

-Thank you for contributing to the Quire website and documentation!
+Thank you for contributing to the Quire Documentation & Website!
 Please complete the form below to submit your pull request for review.

+*For the Title of this pull request, please use the format "Type/Issue-#: Brief description."
+For Type, the options are Edit, Add, Translate.
+Issue-# is only needed if this pull request addresses an exisiting issue.*

 ### Checklist

-Please put an `x` next to the boxes that apply
+Please put an X within the brackets that apply `[X]`.

 - [ ] I have read the [CONTRIBUTING.md](https://github.com/thegetty/quire/blob/main/CONTRIBUTING.md) file.